 PhD Student: Linda van den Heijkant MSc

-Methodologically, the project applies three different approaches that complement each other.
-Firstly, this project relies on (semi-)automated stakeholder and semantic co-word occurrence analysis to map the prominent stakeholders and sub-issues in the debate.
-The more in-depth content of the retirement age debate will be investigated by means of a manual content analysis.
-Lastly, using an experimental design, the project aims to investigate the consequences of the debate on intergenerational conflict.
+Methodologically, the project applies multiple approaches that complement each other.
+This project relies on automated content analysis and time-series analysis to explore the content of the media coverage and assess intermedia agenda-setting dynamics between the traditional and social media agenda.
+The more in-depth content of the retirement age debate is investigated by means of a manual content analysis, focusing on how traditional and social media frame the retirement age debate.
+In addition, using an experimental design, the project aims to investigate the consequences of media coverage on public support for the policy reform.